OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_682.rst

 - Virtual Routers now support ``FLOATING_ONLY`` attributes for their network NICs.
 When this attribute is set to ``yes`` no additional IPs are allocated for the VMs of the VR, :ref:`see more information on the Virtual Router guide <vrouter>`.
 - For VMs with resched flag add ``HOST_ID`` to :ref:`External Scheduler API <external_scheduler>`.
+- New operation to :ref:`attach/detach PCI passthrough devices in poweroff and undeployed <vm_guide2_pci>`.
+Note that this feature is available through the API and CLI in this 6.8.2 release.

 The following issues have been solved in 6.8.2: